li-haobin/O2DESNet.RCQueues/README.md

 # Change Log

+## Version 3.7
+- Enable query for Active/Passive batches by Resource

 ## Version 3.6
 - Update with O2DESNet v3.6 for enhanced HourCounter
 - Refined the code and follows the naming convention